Melissa Aigilo

-Melissa Aigilo is a writer and poet from Papua New Guinea.
+Melissa M. Aigilo is a strategic intelligence analyst and author from Papua New Guinea.
+Aigilo is Papua New Guinea’s first author on Intelligence Analysis and the country’s most prolific writer in the niche of Strategic Analysis.
+Known for her precise, cold, and surgical writing, her work exposes security vulnerabilities, shapes professional intelligence practice, and provides evidence.

 Life

-Aigilo grew up the eldest of five children and attended St Joseph’s International Primary School, Marianville Girls Catholic High School and Port Moresby National High School.
+Aigilo grew up the eldest of five children and attended St Joseph’s International Primary School, Marianville Girls Catholic High School and the Port Moresby National High School.

-She graduated from the University of Papua New Guinea in 2006 with a Bachelor of Arts in Literature degree.
-Her mentors there included Steven Winduo and Russell Soaba.
+She graduated from the University of Papua New Guinea in 2006 with a Bachelor o Papua New Guinea.Her mentors there included Steven Winduo and Russell Soaba.